 Here is a full list of the top-level TLDs currently available to register.
-Here are just a few of the ones we offer for registration at Host My Website Online.
+Here are just a few of the ones we offer for registration at Rovity.

-When you prefer a top-level domain for your domain name, you have to choose a name that would improve your brand reach.
+When you prefer a top-level domain for your domain name, you have to choose a name to improve your brand reach.
 The domain name also should be aligned with your brand name.

 Just because a particular TLD is available to you, it doesn’t mean you should register it.
 Many TLDs are more like vanity extensions vs something you should use for the foundation of your site and your online identity.

 Next on our list, we have country code top-level domains (ccTLD).
 As the name points, these are technically tied to various countries.
 Every country has its specific ccTLD in control.
-But you don’t have to use one ccTLD, just because you live in a specific country.
+But you don’t have to use one ccTLD just because you live within a particular country.

 Let us look at a few examples now.
-Military organisations use the ‘.mil’ extension and educational institutions can use the ‘.edu’.
-And ‘.org’ is meant for use by various non-profit organisations.
+Military organizations use the .mil extension, and educational institutions can use the .edu.
+And .org is meant for use by various non-profit organizations.

 You can see a full list of the current gTLDs that are available to register publicly.

 In terms of hierarchy, the Second-level domains are below the TLDs or gTLDs.
 However, this name second-level doesn’t mean they are any less authoritative or less worthy.
-Instead, this describes the second portion of the domain name, such as the ‘hostmywebsite.online’ in ‘www.hostmywebsite.online’.
+Instead, this describes the second portion of the domain name, such as the rovity.io in www.rovity.io.

 There are also country code second-level domains that might be like the following:

 In the domain name hierarchy, the Third level domains come below the Second-level domains.
-Third level domains aren’t a full domain name of themselves, but merely a portion of a full domain name.
+Third-level domains aren’t a full domain name of themselves but merely a portion of a complete domain name.

-For example, in the domain name ‘www.hostmywebsite.online,’ ‘www’ is the third level domain.
+For example, in the domain name www.rovity.io, www is the third level domain.

 You can have a fully functional domain name without setting up a third-level domain name.
-For example, ‘hostmywebsite.online’ would perform just well, without you type www first.
+For example, rovity.io would perform just well without you type www first.

-Sometimes ago adding the ‘www’ used to be a requirement of domain names resolution; this usage is no longer needed.
+Sometimes, adding the www used to be a requirement of domain name resolution; this usage is no longer needed.

-Typically, the only real reason you would be using a third-level domain is when you are adding a subdomain to your existing domain.
+Typically, the only real reason you would be using a third-level domain is adding a subdomain to your existing domain.
 You can use subdomains for a variety of purposes.
 Here are some of the most common use cases:

 How to Choose the Right Type of Domain Name

 I assume that now you are well versed in the different types of domain names available.
-We are now going to dive into how you can choose the most suitable domain name for your requirements.
+We will now dive into how you can choose the most suitable domain name for your requirements.

 Now, here is how you can take the right domain name extension.

 As you now know, different domain name extensions cater to different types of websites.
-You won’t try to choose the ‘.mil’ extension if you are creating a blog about kittens.
-If you have a website that based in the USA, you wouldn’t want to go with the ‘.co.in’ extension either.
+You won’t try to choose the .mil extension if you create a blog about kittens.
+If you have a website based in the USA, you wouldn’t want to go with the .co.in extension either.